Large Dutch Bank |Our Journey Towards Agility at Scale

 In the early Sprints I was very eager and did everything to make it work; a period of long days and short nights.
 Answering questions, talking to lots of users, stakeholders, writing stories, epics, preparing meetings and so on.
 It was unbearable.
 This could not be the way to go; how could I be the PO for 7 squads?

-I understood that in order to fix this, the squads needed to refine the items themselves with the customers.
-I needed to focus on overall planning, work with customers and stakeholders, think about the prioritization of Epics, worry about the expected outcomes of Epics, and express their acceptance criteria from a business point of view.
+I understood that in order to fix this, the squads needed to refine the items by themselves with the customers.
+I needed to focus on overall planning, work with customers and stakeholders, think about the prioritization of Epics, worry about the expected outcomes of Epics, and express the acceptance criteria from a business point of view.
 I needed to work more at the strategic level.